VanshSh/hello_world_next/README.md

 - Handling errors in the nested routes
   - You get inbuilt functionality like `rest` as param in ErrorBoundary funtion in error.tsx file.
   - To work with reset you need to make your page also "use client"
+  - Error Boundary only moves to the first parent folder and replace the content of it with the  error.tsx file
+  - Error Boundary will not handle the error thrown in the layout.tsx in the same segment .
+To solve this we need to move the error.tsx file to the parent folder